 A Java Key Store (JKS) needs to be created to house the private key.
-The JKS is created by using the public key, ca_certificate.pem, created in step #4 and the private key, private_key.pem, created in step #5.
-Run the following commands to create your keystore file.
+The JKS is created by using the public key, ca_certificate.pem, created in Step 4 and the private key, private_key.pem created in Step #5.
+Run the following Commands to create a keystore file.

-When running the following command, you will be prompted for a password.
-Make sure you keep this password safe and in a place that you can refer back to it.
-If you forget your password, you will need to repeat these steps.
-Also, be sure to remember the alias you set.
-Replace your_alias with an alias that you will remember and also keep it in a safe place!
-You will need both the password created and the alias to use this certificate and keystore in OneCloud.
+Running the following command prompts a password request.
+Make sure to keep this password safe and in a place it can be referenced.
+If the password is forgotten, these steps will need to be repeated.
+The same can be said of the alias.
+Replace your_alias with an alias that's easy to remember and keep it in a safe place!
+Both the password created and the alias to use this certificate and keystore in OneCloud.

 Create a keystore in the P12 format - Linux/Unix